cosmo0/retropie-overlays/README.md

 ## Contents

+Full screen emulators, full set (25 systems):

-- `overlays_clean_1080p`: just the overlays, no shaders.
+- [overlays_clean_1080p](overlays_clean_1080p): just the overlays, no grid, no shaders.
+- [overlays_shaders_720p](overlays_shaders_720p): overlays with shaders applied to simulate scanlines (curved TV style).

+Integer-scaled emulators, limited set (13 systems):

-- TODO: `overlays_clean_integer_1080p`: just the overlays, with integer-scaled emulator size
+- TODO: `overlays_clean_integer_1080p`: just the overlays, no grid, no shader.
-- TODO: `overlays_grid_integer_1080p`: overlays with an included grid to simulate scanlines, with integer-scaled emulator size
+- [overlays_grid_integer_1080p](overlays_grid_integer_1080p): overlays with an included grid to simulate scanlines.
-- `overlays_shaders_720p`: overlays with maximum emulator size, with shaders applied to simulate scanlines
-- TODO: `overlays_shaders_integer_720p`: overlays with integer-scaled emulator size, with shaders applied to simulate scanlines
+- TODO: `overlays_shaders_integer_720p`: overlays with shaders applied to simulate scanlines.
-- TODO: `overlays_shaders_integer_1080p`: overlays with integer-scaled emulator size, with shaders applied to simulate scanlines
+- TODO: `overlays_shaders_integer_1080p`: overlays with shaders applied to simulate scanlines.

 What is integer-scaling?
 It's when the displayed resolution is a multiple of the original console resolution.
 Why does it matter?
-It looks better.
-Shaders applied to it are faster.
+It looks better, since there are no "emulator pixel" across 2 "TV pixels".
+And shaders applied to it are faster and better-looking.
 However, the image does not take the whole screen.
-So if you prefer a large to a crisp image, use a non-integer-scaled version.
+So if you prefer a large image than a crisp image, use a non-integer-scaled version.

 ## Requirements